How to buy international stocks in Canada

 • Earn from growing markets.
 It’s possible to earn a tidy profit by investing in rapidly growing foreign markets.
 Emerging markets that have been gaining investors’ attention include Brazil, India, China and South Korea.

-Disadvantages of trading international stocks:
+Disadvantages of international trading

 • Currency conversion.
 Exchange rates can fluctuate and can significantly hurt (or help) your return on investment.